 Sunday, March 31, 2019

 "The Milky Way Galaxy, Our Home" short film.
-Updated 8/24/21 / Winner of 4 awards now in 10 Film Festivals NEW NAFCo FF
+Updated 7/4/24 / Winner of 5 awards and in over 11 Film Festivals Worldwide

 Jim at Experimental Film Virginia Festival 2019